Lidocaine for Premature Ejaculation: How to Use It Safely

 Does Lidocaine Spray Have Side Effects?

-Numbness in your penis, which could cause erectile dysfunction (ED)
+Numbness in your penis (like, more than you bargained for), which could cause erectile dysfunction (ED) and put off orgasm altogether

 Irritation in your penis

-Numbness in your partner’s vagina or genital area
+Numbness and/or irritation in your partner’s vagina or genital area

 If your partner experiences numbness, try wiping off the spray before penetration or wearing a condom to avoid transferring lidocaine to their genitals.

-Topical PE treatments have also been linked to loss of pleasure, erection and orgasm.
-But these side effects are rare, and since you can easily stop using lidocaine spray, it may still be worth a try.
+Topical PE treatments have also been linked to loss of pleasure, erection, and orgasm.
+But these side effects are rare, and because you can easily stop using lidocaine spray, it may still be worth a try.

 Yes, you can use lidocaine spray if your partner is pregnant.